szajbus/szajbus.github.io/_posts/2020-04-10-fixing-slow-re-compilation-in-elixir-projects.markdown

 Compiling 791 files (.ex)
 ```

-That's a long wait before test even run!
+That's a long wait before tests even run!
 Let’s find why and how to fix this.

 ## How compiler decides what to recompile

 Elixir compiler uses [lexical tracker](https://github.com/elixir-lang/elixir/blob/master/lib/elixir/lib/kernel/lexical_tracker.ex) to track references to modules, function dispatches, usage of aliases, imports and requires in the code, etc. It uses this information to build project modules' dependency graph and ultimately optimize its own work.

-When module changes, the compiler analyzes the dependency graph, finds its dependants and marks them as stale.
-Next, dependants of these are marked as stale as too.
-The process is repeated until the whole dependency graph is traversed and all the modules stale are identified.
+When module changes, the compiler finds its dependants by analyzing the dependency graph and marks them as stale.
+Next, dependants of these are marked as stale too.
+The process is repeated until the whole dependency graph is traversed and all the stale modules are identified.

 Whether a stale module will be recompiled depends on the type of dependency it has to a module that "made" it stale.